Wohlstand/DJApogeeAudioLib/README.md

 This version __doesn't__ (yet) supports AWE32 and Gravis UltraSound because they require use of proprietary binary libraries that aren't compatible to DJGPP.
 However, Gravis Ultrasound libraries are available in the source code form, however, they have GPL incompatible license to be distributed together.

-Also, Pro Audio Spectrum and SoundScape support are presented, however, I had no hardware or suitable emulator to verify the work of their code.
+Also, SoundScape support is presented, however, I had no hardware or suitable emulator to verify the work of their code.

 ## This version also has some improvements
 - MIDI synthesizer slightly improved: